 - Get Pre-Approved

-Getting pre-approved for loans from multiple lenders will help make it easier to find the best choice for you.
+Getting pre-approved from multiple lenders will help make it easier to find the best choice for you.

-Lenders use your basic personal and financial information to pre-approve you for a loan and offer terms based on this preliminary screening.
+Lenders use your basic personal and financial information to pre-approve you and offer terms based on this preliminary screening.

 While terms may change after going through the official application process, pre-approval is a great way to see where you stand and what rates you may qualify for.